-Congress to meet Goa Governor today, set to stake claim to form government
+Congress meet Goa Governor, demand floor test

-Panaji, Sep 18: The Congress party, which is the single largest party in Goa Assembly, has been given an appointment to meet Governor Mridula Sinha today at 6.30 pm.
-The Goa Congress is likely to stake a claim to form the government in the state even as BJP claimed that Manohar Parrikar, who is undergoing treatment at AIIMS in Delhi, is fine and would continue to lead.
+Panaji, Sep 18: The Congress party, which is the single largest party in Goa Assembly, met Governor Mridula Sinha on Tuesday.
+The Goa Congress demanded a floor test in the assembly even as BJP claimed that Manohar Parrikar, who is undergoing treatment at AIIMS in Delhi, is fine and would continue to lead.

+The Congress legislators, led by Leader of Opposition Chandrakant Kavlekar, demanded that the governor should summon one-day session of the Assembly for a floor test.

+Kavlekar said the governor assured them that she would get back on the issue in the next three-four days.

 In the 40-member Goa assembly, the Congress is the largest party with 16 seats and the BJP has 14.
 The BJP is in power in Goa with the support of allies Goa Forward Party (GFP), the Maharashtrawadi Gomantak Party (MGP) and three independents.